 Bright Stalk Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Bright Stalk represents a capital investment of approximately $320 million and will disperse up to $2.6 million in payments to local governments through the life of the project.
-The project will create hundreds of full-time equivalent jobs during construction as well as several permanent jobs.
-Through the project’s lifecycle, millions of dollars will be spent within 50 miles of the wind farm.
+Bright Stalk represents a capital investment of approximately $287 million and will disburse millions in payments to local governments through the life of the project.
+The project created 174 full-time equivalent jobs during construction as well as 10 permanent jobs.
+Through 2019, approximately $2.8 million has been spent within 50 miles of the wind farm.

 Modern wind turbine generators are sophisticated, high-tech machines designed to capture the kinetic energy of the wind and convert it into electricity.
 A turbine’s blades capture the wind and rotate an internal shaft connected to a gearbox spinning a generator to produce electricity.
 Tubular steel towers support a hub with three attached blades and a nacelle, which houses the shaft, gearbox, generator, and controls.
 Wind measurements are collected to automatically rotate the turbine to face the strongest wind and angle, or “pitch,” its blades to optimize the energy captured.
 Electricity must be produced at just the right frequency and voltage to be compatible with the utility grid.

-Vestas V136 3.6 MW turbines.
+Bright Stalk Wind Farm consists of 57 Vestas V136 3.6 MW wind turbines.